Sugarcane Packaging: The Carbon-Neutral Packaging Option

 Consumers are becoming increasingly vocal about their desire to know what their packaging is made of.
-Packaging is being viewed as important as the ingredients in the end product.
-Consumer preference toward sustainably packaged products continues to put the spotlight on brands.
+Packaging is being viewed as important as the ingredients in the end product, and consumer preference toward sustainably packaged products continues to put the spotlight on brands.
 Consumer awareness about plastic waste in the environment in the past few years has exploded.

 That’s why we now offer sugarcane-based packaging – a renewable source alternative to traditional polyethylene.